Start your walk around historical Dundee from the War Memorial at the traffic circle in Victoria St.

 From Victoria turn left into Gladstone Street and walk along the row of shops to the Methodist Church.
 This row of little shops was built and operating by 1905 as photographs of the major snowstorm in that year show.

 In 1935 McKenzie Street was renamed in honour of John McKenzie, mayor of Dundee.
 The street had originally been Ladysmith Road and was the main thoroughfare into Dundee from the Ladysmith direction and out towards Vryheid.

 Built in the mid 1890’s this home was originally set in a large property.
-The entrance gates led of Smith St. However, with subdivision of property all the land surrounding this lovely home has been developed and it has lost is magnificent setting, although still a superb example of the architecture and wealth of the time.
+The entrance gates led off Smith Street.
+However, with subdivision of property all the land surrounding this lovely home has been developed and it has lost is magnificent setting, although still a superb example of the architecture and wealth of the time.

 Built in the mid 1920’s by Mr Johnstone of the from Johnstone and Keith.
 Magnificent mahogany bookcases and shelving units were imported from London to be fitted into this house.
 At the same time as the house was being built Johnstone and Keith also had the contract to build the Dundee Club.
 They had ordered a curved stained glass window for the club with the letters DC entwined in coloured glass, but on its arrival found that the space that had been left was too small and the window did not fit.
 Mr Johnstone then built it into the dining room of his own home.
 Unfortunately due to poor planning controls by the local municipality, this building has been extensively and very badly altered and the entire façade and all historical elements have disappeared.